-The device, which looks like a fitness tracker, features some original sensors which set it apart from the crowd.
+The device features some original sensors which set it apart from the crowd.
 This includes accelerometors, gyroscope, temperature monitor and electrodermal activity sensor (sweat induced moisture sensor).
-The combination of sensors allows the tracker to detect spikes in any activity, showing when a user is anxious, depressed, stressed or about to have an epileptic seizure.
-Embrace also has a smart, minimalist design made from polished metal and Italian leather.
+The combination of these sensors allows the tracker to detect spikes in any activity, showing when a user is anxious, depressed, stressed or about to have an epileptic seizure.

-If you push yourself too much, the Embrace will gently remind you with a vibration, that you need some time to recover.
-For example, you can set it to vibrate gently when your body’s stress level is climbing, before it gets too high.
-And, you can use the Empatica Mate app to see how your body’s stress levels change during your daily activities.
+If you push yourself too much, Embrace will gently remind you with a vibration, that you need some time to recover.
+You can also set it to vibrate gently when your body’s stress level is too high, while the smartphone app will provide you with detail on how your body’s stress levels change throughout the day.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!